-- identify problems that are not evident when engine is off
+- identify problems not evident when engine is off

 - ensure that equipment is safe and ready to operate

 - prolong equipment life

 - prevent unscheduled downtime

 - prevent damage to equipment and property

 - prevent injury

-- Computer-monitored systems are found on newer loaders.
+- Computer-monitored systems are found on newer TLBs.
 These systems can control warm-up procedures and monitor operating systems. - There is increased awareness of the consequences of not complying with environmental and Occupational Health and Safety legislation.

-• , 0 Subtasks Supporting Knowledge and Abilities Tools and Supplies 8.01 Starts engine and checks monitoring and warning systems Knowledge of: manufacturers' specifications company policies and procedures applicable legislation monitoring and warning systems and components battery-boosting procedures Manufacturers' manuals and literature, PPE Ability to: identify service needs, defects, and hazardous conditions (such as leaks, burnt out lights) through visual inspection select and use appropriate tools perform basic service, such as replace fuse, tighten fitting perform or arrange for repair or replacement of defective components, such as seals, gaskets, lines assist mechanic with battery boosting if necessary 8.02 Warms up engine Knowledge of: manufacturers' specifications company policies and procedures Ability to: monitor instrument panel warm up engine according to manufacturers' instructions Manufacturers' manual and literature, PPE
+Subtasks Supporting Knowledge and Abilities Tools and Supplies 8.01 Starts engine and checks monitoring and warning systems Knowledge of: manufacturers' specifications company policies and procedures applicable legislation monitoring and warning systems and components impact of weather and seasonal conditions on equipment start-up battery-boosting procedures Manufacturers' manuals and literature, PPE Ability to: identify service needs, defects, and hazardous conditions (such as leaks, burnt out lights) through visual inspection select and use appropriate tools perform basic service such as replace fuse, tighten fitting perform or arrange for repair or replacement of defective components, such as seals, gaskets, lines assist mechanic with battery boosting if necessary 8.02 Warms up engine Knowledge of: manufacturers' specifications company policies and procedures impact of weather and seasonal conditions on equipment functions and fluids Manufacturers' manual and literature, PPE